 - Comparing investments and ROI balancing

-- Analysis and reporting, although current output of analytics tools is far too technical for management to accept
+- Analysis and reporting, although the current output of analytics tools is far too technical for management to accept

 What AI will not replace (for now)